-Contract Terms - Our standard Terms and Conditions of Purchase provide that direct suppliers must comply with all applicable laws against slavery, human trafficking and child labor.
-Terms and Conditions of Purchase also require direct suppliers to comply with our Supplier Code of Conduct.
+Contract Terms - Our Standard Terms and Conditions of Purchase provide that direct suppliers must comply with all applicable laws against slavery, human trafficking and child labor and require direct suppliers to comply with our Supplier Code of Conduct.

 Internal Accountability and Training

 Training and Knowledge Management - Our sourcing personnel are trained in overall supplier expectations, including the requirement to act ethically and according to our Supplier Code of Conduct.
-In addition, we require our global sourcing employees, global employees who work with suppliers and customers on conflict minerals requests, and our Responsible Sourcing Committee members to undergo specific modern slavery training intended to generate awareness and examples of best practices, particularly with respect to mitigating risks within our product supply chains, and to enable our sourcing professionals to better recognize the signs of modern slavery and act to address any identified issues.
-In 2018, we enhanced the content of our modern slavery training and expanded the group of employees required to undergo such training to the groups mentioned above.
-In 2019, we continued providing enhanced training to all new employees in those groups.
-We also host an internal website that contains this training and additional materials on this topic.
-To date, no issues of concern have been identified by our personnel regarding any potential modern slavery at our suppliers.
+In addition, we require our global sourcing employees, global employees who work with suppliers and customers on conflict minerals requests, and our Responsible Sourcing Committee members to undergo specific modern slavery training.
+This training is intended to generate awareness of modern slavery among our sourcing professionals and to enable them to address identified issues within our product supply chains.
+We believe our sourcing professionals who have received training regarding modern slavery indicators are better able to identify and mitigate these risks at their respective suppliers.
+We host an internal website that contains this training and additional materials on this topic.
+We also track employees’ participation in such training to ensure these lessons are ingrained in our processes and culture.

-Employee Certifications - Employees are periodically required to certify to their compliance with the ITW Statement of Principles of Conduct.
-In addition, our modern slavery training, mentioned above, also requires the employee groups described above to undergo periodic certification of compliance.
+Employee Certifications - Employees are required to annually certify their compliance with the ITW Code of Conduct.
+In addition, the employee groups described above are required to provide